BambooTracker/BambooTracker/inst_specs.md

 | `0x33`        | SSG arpeggio sequence                                                |
 | `0x34`        | SSG pitch sequence                                                   |

 And repeats sequence data block.
+Note that multiple FM arpeggio and pitch sequences can be described for each operator.

 ### FM envelope
 | Type  | Field  | Description                                           |